-Incorporating Mindfulness activities into your summer schedule can add some much needed quiet time and can really ground the day.
-Kids actually thrive with routine, so if you have small children, from preschool to around 8 years old, try out some these mindfulness games and activities.
+Incorporating Mindfulness activities into your summer schedule can add some much-needed quiet time and can really ground the day.
+Kids actually thrive with routine, so if you have small children, from preschool to around 8 years old, try out some of these mindfulness games and activities.

 To introduce mindfulness skills for children, start with a breathing exercise and guided body scan, and some emotional awareness exercises.
 Mindfulness games can be played at the park, on the beach, or during a hike.
-At the end of the day, breathing exercises and guided body scans can be used to calm kids and adults alike, and help with sleep.
+At the end of the day, breathing exercises and guided body scans can calm kids and adults alike and help with sleep.

 Mindfulness games and activities

 There are dozens of mindful games and activities that families can do together.
 The ones you choose will depend on many factors: time of year/weather, amount of time you’ve allocated, size of the family group and ages of the children.
-A great time to incorporated mindfulness skills is during weekly family meetings; and then slowly adding 10 to 15 minutes each day for an activity or game for younger children and a 5-minute meditation for older kids.
+A great time to incorporate mindfulness skills is during weekly family meetings, slowly adding 10 to 15 minutes each day for an activity or game for younger children and a 5-minute meditation for older kids.

 Tell your little ones that doing these poses can help them feel strong, brave, and happy.
 Then have them try the Superman and Wonder Woman poses: